Auckland Northern Motorway: Route

-Toll
+Northern Gateway toll

 Tolls for the Northern Gateway Toll Road are collected electronically, using an automated toll plaza just north of the Grand Drive interchange.
 The automated toll plaza uses automatic number-plate recognition to identify the vehicle: the number plate is optically read and details checked against the New Zealand Transport Agency's (NZTA) database, any pre-payment made or account open for that particular vehicle.
 Additional sensors detect the size of the vehicle, to help prevent misreads of registration plates and to notice plate swaps between cars and trucks.
 If the computer system needs assistance in recognising plates or for any other reason, data is sent to the NZTA office in Palmerston North for human analysis.

-Each toll costed 78 cents to collect, as of May 2010.
+Each toll cost 78 cents to collect in May 2010.

 History

 The first section of the Northern Motorway opened on 30 May 1959, in conjunction with the opening of the Auckland Harbour Bridge.
 The motorway totalled 7.4 km, from Northcote Road to Fanshawe Street.
 On its opening day, 51,000 vehicles crossed the Harbour Bridge, with southbound traffic backing up for 10 km north of the toll plaza (near the present Stafford Road exit) with vehicles wishing to cross the bridge for the first time.
 Initially, the Auckland Harbour Bridge Authority owned and operated the motorway between Fanshawe Street and the toll plaza, while the National Roads Board (the predecessor to the New Zealand Transport Agency) operated the remainder of the motorway from the toll plaza to Northcote Road.
 During the motorway's construction and widening, large sections of Smiths Bush, a remnant kahikatea and taraire forest, were destroyed.

 Access to the bridge was at first motorway limited, with all ramps facing towards the Harbour Bridge.
 Tolls for the bridge were collected manually, with cars initially paying 2/6 (two shillings and sixpence) to cross the bridge (equivalent to about $5.50 in 2017 dollars).

 In 1962, the Victoria Park Viaduct opened, and the motorway was extended south from Fanshawe Street, over the viaduct, to Cook Street/Wellington Street.
 In 1969, the motorway was extended northwards from Northcote Road to Tristram Avenue, and the Auckland Harbour Bridge's clip-on lanes opened, widening the bridge from four lanes to eight lanes.

 In 1978, the motorway was extended south to meet the Southern Motorway at Nelson Street/Hobson Street.
 This allowed motorway traffic a clear run from Tristram Avenue to St Stephens, on the northern side of the Bombay Hills.

-In 1979, the Northern Motorway was extended northward to Sunset Road, near the present Upper Harbour Highway interchange.
+In 1979, the Northern Motorway was extended northward to Sunset Road, near the present Constellation Drive interchange.
 The motorway ended at a set of traffic lights on the top of a hill, giving limited visibility to motorway traffic.
-In 1984 a two-lane expressway opened, continuing from Sunset Road to Greville Road and on towards Albany Highway Albany Village.
+In 1984 a two-lane expressway opened, continuing from Sunset Road to Greville Road and on towards Albany Highway.
 On 30 March 1984, the last tolls were collected for the Harbour Bridge, making the entire Northern Motorway free of charge from 31 March 1984.